davidtimmons/zettelcorn/README.md

 - [options]:
   - `-d, --dashed` - Substitute dashes for spaces in the file name
   - `-r, --recursive` - Run command on a directory and all its sub-directories
-  - `-v, --verbose` - List all paths that changed along with each new value
+  - `-b, --verbose` - List all paths that changed along with each new value
   - `-h, --help` - Display the help message for this command

 #### Example